- “Why did this have to happen?”

 Therapy can provide a safe place to open up and talk about your feelings at this time with someone who can understand and be with you through the ups and downs of your experience.
 Someone who realizes that it’s not about just “getting through this” but looking at the changes you are facing as a result.
 And eventually helping you find the strength and courage you may feel you have lost, to go on.

 We often try and move through these experiences, trying to make sense of the loss, but without any guidance or framework for how to understand them.
-It ca be particularly hard to cope if you grew up in a family that had tragedy, but no one ever discussed it.
-Grief comes not only with the deaths of family and friends, but also with the inevitable life changes we all endure.
+It can be particularly hard to cope if you grew up in a family that had a tragedy, but no one ever discussed it.
+Grief comes not only with the deaths of family and friends but also with the inevitable life changes we all endure.